open-traffic-generator/snappi/readme.md

         time.sleep(0.1)
 ```

-Forcing republish again of snappi sdk from dev branch.
+Forcing republish of snappi sdk from dev branch.